 The Wellbeing of Future Generations Act 2015 established Wales’ progressive reputation as the first country in the world to have legislation about improving the social, economic, environmental and cultural well-being of Wales - the Well-being of Future Generations (Wales) Act.
 It attracts interest from countries across the world as it offers a huge opportunity to make a long-lasting, positive change to current and future generations.

-Businesses in Wales are not just implementing incremental changes to decrease their negative impact on the environment, but actively working sustainability into their business model.
+Businesses in Wales are not just implementing incremental changes to decrease their negative impact on the environment, including the first country in the UK to introduce Environmental Protection (Single-use Plastic Products) (Wales) Act 2023 to ban the use of single use plastics, but actively working sustainability into their business model.
 Moreover, those demonstrating best practice have turned to educating other businesses on future-proofing, and maximizing their contribution to the wellbeing goals, rather than seeing them as something they need to follow.

 Leaders in sustainability for business events in Wales